GregVasquezTech/twitter_ios_starter/README.md

 ![](https://i.imgur.com/eo8hVzi.gif)

 Here's a walkthrough of user stays logged in across restart:

 ![](https://i.imgur.com/63D8YaW.gif)

+This assignment took me awhile since my run button was grey out.
+Thankfully, the TA helped me with the problem and I was able to complete this assignment.